 The first waiver concern relates to difficulties experienced in filing a timely and accurate Statement when the trial transcript is not yet available.
 In order for a Statement to be of assistance to a trial judge, the party authoring the Statement needs to be able to identify errors with specificity, something that is frequently difficult or impossible unless and until counsel (or a party proceeding pro se) can review the transcripts associated with the orders in question.
 Currently, the practice in absence of a transcript varies widely.
 In some cases, a party files an initial Statement, and then moves to amend or supplement when the transcript(s) become available.
 In others, a party seeks multiple extensions.
 In yet others, a party asks for an extension until the transcript is received - although under the current rules, the date that an appellant receives a transcript is not reflected on the docket and thus cannot be readily verified by the trial or appellate courts.
 In each instance, a party risks waiver of appellate issues for lack of strict compliance.
 The Committee proposes to modify current practice by amending (1) Pa.R.A.P.
 1922 to require entry of the transcript on the docket when transcribed, with notice to be sent to the parties; and (2) Pa.R.A.P.
 1925(b) to permit a party to secure an extension to file the Statement until 21 days after the entry of the transcript on the docket, by completing two steps.
 The first step is for the party to make a timely request the transcript, complying with all necessary requirements.
 The second is for the party to file a timely (i.e., more than five days prior to the time the Statement is due) request for an extension, explaining that an extension is needed because the transcript has not yet been prepared and attaching the transcript purchase order form.
 If the trial court does not rule on the extension request by the original Statement due date, the extension will be deemed granted.
-The Committee proposes corollary changes to Pa.R.A.P.
-905. In addition, the Committee proposes amending Pa.R.A.P.
-1922 to reflect the new Rules of Judicial Administration and to set forth a process for correcting the transcript, in addition to modifying the process for filing objections to a transcript.
-The original proposal, published at 46 Pa.B.
-38 (September 17, 2016), contained these recommendations, and the Committee has not revised its proposal in these regards at all.

 The second waiver concern relates to the current rule's requirement that the appellant file the Statement with the trial court and also serve it directly on the trial judge.
 The courts have found waiver in cases in which both requirements have not been met, even though the record reveals that the appellant attempted to serve the trial judge or the trial judge had actual access to the Statement.
-The Committee believes that in most circumstances filing is sufficient to assure that the trial judge has access to the Statement, but it has amended the proposal to clarify that the rule will allow the Court in its order requiring a 1925(b) Statement to direct the appellant to serve the Statement in a manner specified in the order.
-Failure to do so concurrently with filing would, however, not result in waiver.
-The Committee hopes that this revision will permit trial courts to provide guidance to counsel as to the means to get the Statement to the judge in a timely manner, whether through an email or facsimile to chambers, mail, or having it placed in a court-assigned mailbox.
-In cases such as Children's Fast Track appeals where the Statement is required to be attached to the notice of appeal a Statement will be concurrently served on the trial judge automatically pursuant to Pa.R.A.P.
+The Committee believes that filing is sufficient to assure that the trial judge has access to the Statement.
+Moreover, the increase in electronic filing should make direct service on the trial judge redundant.
+Accordingly, this proposal eliminates the requirement to serve the trial judge, except in cases such as Children's Fast Track appeals where the Statement is required to be attached to the notice of appeal, and thus will be served on the trial judge automatically pursuant to Pa.R.A.P.
 906.